ssselixir/ssselixir/README.md

 ```
 # For a existing record, the command will update it,
-# ff new record exists, it will create the record for you,
+# if new record exists, it will create the record for you,
 # then reload into process
 mix ssselixir.user --port 55574 --password your-password
 ```

-**Note** Please restart the server once you added the new user.

 ## Start/stop the server